Jainparas99/Segmentation_With_SR/README.md

 Improving Segementation with Super Resolution

--- Author Paras Jain
+Author:- Paras Jain
--- Course Capstone
+A current Masters student in RIT in the field of artificial Intelligence Course Capstone

 Model Setup